 Chicken Broccoli Stuffed Shells

-- 1 package (12 ounces) jumbo pasta shells, cooked al dente
+- 12 ounces (340 g) jumbo pasta shells, cooked al dente according to package instructions

 - 3 cups rotisserie chicken, shredded

 - 2 cups broccoli, blanched

 - ¼ cup parmesan cheese

 - 2 cups whole milk, room temperature, divided